nshaibu/event_pipeline/docs/source/tutorials/pipeline.rst

 Summary
 ~~~~~~~

-The ``event_pipeline`` module combined with Pointy Language provides a powerful framework for defining, visualizing, and executing complex workflows.
+The ``nexus`` module combined with Pointy Language provides a powerful framework for defining, visualizing, and executing complex workflows.
 By leveraging the arrow-based syntax, you can create sophisticated processing pipelines with conditional branching, parallel execution, result piping, and automatic retries.

 Key takeaways: